XML Format for Paint-by-Number Puzzles

 "Paint-By-Number" is one of many names for a type of graphical logic puzzle originating in Japan.
 Other common names for these puzzles are Nonograms, Griddlers, Hanjie, and Picross.
 The puzzles consist of a blank grid with numbers along the top and one side.
 The numbers tell the sizes of the blocks of the foreground color in that row and column.
 To solve the puzzle, you must reconstruct the image by figuring out how the color blocks must be place in each row and column.

 One place to find examples of these puzzles is at my web site, webpbn.com.
+That site offers offers a tool that allows one to export any puzzle in any of several formats.
 Many other sites provide puzzles to solve on-line (e.g., griddlers.net) and various books and magazines publish these puzzles regularly.
 Quite a few people have also written programs that allow puzzles to be solved on a home computer or a PDA, and various other people have written programs to solve puzzles automatically.
 Steve Simpson's Nonogram site includes a good collection of links to paint-by-number resources.

 In surveying these, I noticed a lack of a good, standardized file format for paint-by-number puzzles.
 Every program seems to invent it's own file format.
 So I decided to come up with an XML file format that would be rich enough to handle most puzzle-storing applications.